HoucaiGuo/OBSUM-code/README.md

 # OBSUM-code
-Python code of our paper "OBSUM: An object-based spatial unmixing model for spatiotemporal fusion of remote sensing images"<br>
+Python code of our paper "OBSUM: An object-based spatial unmixing model for spatiotemporal fusion of remote sensing images" (http://arxiv.org/abs/2310.09517)<br>
 <p align = "justify" style="line-height:150%">OBSUM can fuse images with different spatial and temporal resolutions, e.g., Sentinel-2 and Sentinel-3, Landsat and MODIS, to generate images with both high spatial and temporal resolutions, i.e., daily Sentinel-2-like images.<br></p>

 ## Image segmentation